creativescala/doodle/docs/src/pages/algebra/using.md

 # Using Algebras

-This section gives recipes for using Doodle's algebras, either to target one backend or to work across multiple backends.
+This section gives recipes for using Doodle's algebras, targetting one backend or working across multiple backends.
 You should be familiar with the [concepts](/concepts/README.md) behind Doodle to understand everything here.

 ## Using a Single Backend